A \gamma-ray emitting NLS1 galaxy SDSS J095909.51+460014.3 identified by multiwavelength contemporaneous brightening: Discussion and summary

 Since $\gamma$-NLS1s shed lights on jet launching from extreme environments, efforts of enlarging their number have been devoted.
 Majority of them are found by detections of new $\gamma$-ray sources towards to the RLNLS1s \citep[e.g.,][]{2009ApJ...707L.142A}.
-Re-analysis of optical spectra of known $\gamma$-ray sources that identify their NLS1 nature is another approach \citep[e.g.,][]{2015MNRAS.454L..16Y}.
+Re-analysing optical spectra of known $\gamma$-ray sources to identify their NLS1 nature is another approach \citep[e.g.,][]{2015MNRAS.454L..16Y}.
 In particular, infrared spectroscopic observations are needed for high-redshift ones (i.e. z $\gtrsim$ 0.8) since H$\beta$ line is then not embraced by the optical spectral coverage \citep{2019MNRAS.487L..40Y,2021MNRAS.504L..22R}.
-Identification of a new $\gamma$-NLS1, J0959+4600, by establishing a valid association relationship between a known $\gamma$-ray source and a RLNLS1 is the first time as far as we known.
-In fact, due to the proximity between J0959+4600 and J0959+4603, and the weak spectrally soft $\gamma$-ray signal, the identification is impossible without the help of infrared and $\gamma$-ray temporal information.
-There is no categorized $\gamma$-ray source in 3FGL that is built by the first 4-year Fermi-LAT data, when infrared flux of J0959+4603 is in high flux state.
+Here another approach is adopted.
+Endeavoring to pin down an association relationship between a known $\gamma$-ray source and a RLNLS1 so that a new $\gamma$-NLS1 can be identified.
+In fact, due to the proximity between candidate A and candidate B, and the weak spectrally soft $\gamma$-ray signal, the identification is impossible without the help of infrared and $\gamma$-ray temporal information.
+Considering candidate B as an LSP and the relatively soft $\gamma$-ray spectrum, energy regimes of these emissions locate at the right side of the synchrotron and IC SED bump peaks respectively, and hence they are likely from the same population of emitting electrons under the leptonic scenario.
+The common origin makes contemporaneous brightening of the infrared and gamma-ray emissions reasonable.
+A similar phenomenon has been reported for a high-redshift FSRQ \citep{2019ApJ...879L...9L}.
+On the other hand, $\gamma$-ray variability behaviors of radio galaxies are diverse.
+No significant variations at a timescale of months are commonly observed\footnote{https://fermi.gsfc.nasa.gov/ssc/data/access/lat/12yr\_catalog/4FGL-DR3\_LcPlots\_v29.tgz}.
+However, occasionally, flare-like phenomena for some individuals have been reported.
+For instance, a multifrequency campaign of 3C 111 reveals simultaneous flux increases in the millimeter, optical and X-ray fluxes when its $\gamma$-ray emission is bright \citep{2012ApJ...751L...3G}.
+Multi-wavelength monitoring of 3C 120 detects correlated radio and $\gamma$-ray activities \citep{2015ApJ...799L..18T}.
+Therefore, if candidate A is the low-energy counterpart, it is reasonable to assume that its $\gamma$-ray flux is proportional of the infrared flux.
+However, the $\gamma$-ray flux increase accompanying with its quiescent infrared emissions is not supportive for this assumption.
+There is no categorized $\gamma$-ray source in 3FGL that is built by the first 4-year Fermi-LAT data, when infrared flux of candidate A is in high flux state.
 The failure of a $\gamma$-ray detection then puts a severe limit of its expected flux level.
-Assuming its $\gamma$-ray flux is proportional of the infrared flux, the expectation of $\gamma$-ray emission of J0959+4603 at MJD > 57000 is even more lower.
-Therefore, in the epoch of 15-month when the infrared flare of J0959+4600 is emerging, the $\gamma$-ray contribution of J0959+4603 is negligible.
-In addition to the current sky surveyors in time domain, upcoming optical sky surveyors, like the Wide Field Survey Telescope \citep{2016SPIE10154E..2AL}, as well as the Large Synoptic Survey Telescope \citep{2019ApJ...873..111I}, will play an important role in investigation of multi-wavelength temporal properties of AGN jets.
+Such an expectation at MJD > 57000 is even more lower due to its infrared flux decay.
+In the epoch of 15-month when the infrared flux of candidate B is brightening, the $\gamma$-ray contribution of candidate A is likely negligible.
+In conclusion, the RLNLS1 is preferred as the counterpart of 4FGL J0959.6+4606.
+Upcoming additional optical sky surveyors in time domain, like the Wide Field Survey Telescope \citep{2016SPIE10154E..2AL}, as well as the Large Synoptic Survey Telescope \citep{2019ApJ...873..111I}, will be crucial in investigation of multi-wavelength temporal properties of AGN jets.